What Is DevOps?

 - Monitoring, virtualization, containerization: Nagios, Icignia, Monit, OpenStack, Vagrant, AWS, Docker, Kubernetes

 To get started in DevOps, first consider your current culture.
-Identify the silos and bottlenecks that prevent rapid development, deployment, feedback and iteration to understand where to improve.
+Identify the silos and bottlenecks that prevent rapid development, deployment, feedback and constant iteration to understand where to improve.

 Andi Mann, author and chief technology advocate at Splunk, advises DevOps newbies to “decide on your path to DevOps based on your unique organization, but make sure to hit the critical waypoints that are key indicators for success.”
 Some guiding principles: Remove friction, eliminate bottlenecks.
 Embrace failure (and learning).
 Measure.
 Evolve continually.